IM-14 February 2, 2022; IM-50 May 15, 2020; IM-40 May 28, 2008; IM-142 December 2, 2005

 The billing process begins 30 days from the date the claim is established, or 30 days from the hearing decision if a fair hearing is requested.

-Any claim that is delinquent for 180 days or more may be referred to the Treasury Offset Program (TOP) (see 1142.055.15.25 Treasury Offset Program) for collection.
+Any claim that is delinquent for 180 days or more may be referred to the Treasury Offset Program (TOP) for collection (see 1142.055.15.25 Treasury Offset Program).

 Expunged SNAP benefits may be used to repay the claim.